Comment (computer programming): Level of detail

 This level of detail, however, would not be appropriate in the context of production code, or other situations involving experienced developers.
 Such rudimentary descriptions are inconsistent with the guideline: "Good comments ... clarify intent."
 Further, for professional coding environments, the level of detail is ordinarily well defined to meet a specific performance requirement defined by business operations.

 Styles

 As free-form text, comments can be styled in a wide variety of ways.
 Many prefer a style that is consistent, non-obstructive, easy to modify, and difficult to break.
 As some claim that a level of consistency is valuable and worthwhile, a consistent commenting style is sometimes agreed upon before a project starts or emerges as development progresses.

-The following C fragments show some of diversity in block comment style:
+The following C code fragments show some of the diversity in block comment style: